asunapg/scarval/README.md

 [report-badge]: https://goreportcard.com/badge/github.com/Netflix/chaosmonkey
 [report]: https://goreportcard.com/report/github.com/Netflix/chaosmonkey

-Chaos Monkey randomly terminates virtual machine instances and containers that run inside of your production environment.
+scarval randomly terminates virtual machine instances and containers that run inside of your production environment.
 Exposing engineers to failures more frequently incentivizes them to build resilient services.

-See the [documentation][docs] for info on how to use Chaos Monkey.
+See the [documentation][docs] for info on how to use scarval.

-Chaos Monkey is an example of a tool that follows the [Principles of Chaos Engineering][PoC].
+scarval is an example of a tool that follows the [Principles of Chaos Engineering][PoC].

 [PoC]: http://principlesofchaos.org/

 ### Requirements

-This version of Chaos Monkey is fully integrated with [Spinnaker], the continuous delivery platform that we use at Netflix.
-You must be managing your apps with Spinnaker to use Chaos Monkey to terminate instances.
+This version of scarval is fully integrated with [Spinnaker], the continuous delivery platform that we use at Netflix.
+You must be managing your apps with Spinnaker to use scarval to terminate instances.

-Chaos Monkey should work with any backend that Spinnaker supports (AWS, Google Compute Engine, Azure, Kubernetes, Cloud Foundry).
+scarval should work with any backend that Spinnaker supports (AWS, Google Compute Engine, Azure, Kubernetes, Cloud Foundry).
 It has been tested with AWS, [GCE][gce-blogpost], and Kubernetes.

 ### Install locally

-To install the Chaos Monkey binary on your local machine:
+To install the scarval binary on your local machine:

 ```
 go get github.com/netflix/chaosmonkey/cmd/chaosmonkey